mstksg/inCode/copy/entries/functional-models.md

     using normal function composition and application, instead of being forced into a rigid compositional model.

+    We were able to chain, fork, recombine models by just writing normal higher-order functions.

 2.  *Differentiable* programs, allowing us to write normal functions and have them be automatically differentiable for gradient descent.